Equestrian stripes. Bamboo handles. Interlocking Double G hardware.

 As one of the best Gucci crossbody bags of all time, the Sylvie collection epitomizes everything legendary about the brand in the 1960s and ‘70s.
 The boxy silhouette gives it that old-school feel.
 The tri-color ribbon is a nod toward the brand’s equestrian roots.
 While the fold-over flap and gold hardware buckle are timeless and classical.

 Released in 1969, the Sylvie is one of the oldest Gucci creations.
-It is also one of the most sought-after Gucci bags in the secondhand retail market.
+It is also among the most sought-after Gucci bags in the secondhand luxury retail market.
 Acknowledging this, Gucci is reviving the model with bubblegum pink variations, petite sizes, and snakeskin prints—amongst many other eclectic details.

 Best for: Boxy cuts with ribbon frills.